nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a list of all tasks with matching names.

 Format: `ls -n KEYWORD*`
-* `KEYWORD`: One keyword or multiple, which should be separated by spaces.
+* `KEYWORD`: One keyword or multiple, which should be alphanumeric and separated by spaces.

 Example: `ls -n task1`